Customer Reviews / Testimonials

 layers of R39 attic insulation and even more on a newer high efficiency central

-heat and air conditioning system and would "have not" gotten the same performance
+heat and air conditioning system and would "have not" gotten the same

-very satisfied now!
+recommend it.
+I'm very satisfied now!

 Why did I pick Radiant Guard?
-They listed the pricing up front
+They listed the pricing up

-Just to let you know, I installed you product on top the attic
+Just to let you know, I installed you product on top the

-my townhouse which I have never been able to cool properly.
+floor of my townhouse which I have never been able to cool properly.